abhij1306/algotrading/README.md

 ## 📂 Data Setup & Disclaimer

-**This repository does NOT include any market data.** Historical price data, financial statements, and corporate actions are not bundled due to licensing restrictions and repository size constraints.
+**This repository does NOT include any historical or live market data.**

+Market data is subject to licensing and redistribution restrictions imposed by data providers (e.g., NSE, brokers, third parties).
+Users are responsible for obtaining and using market data in compliance with applicable terms.

 **To use this system, you must obtain market data independently:**
 - **NSE Historical Data**: Download from [NSE Archives](https://archives.nseindia.com/) (free, registration required)